livepeer/verification-classifier/cli/README.md

 ```
 Note that you can add as many --rendition (-r) as you want.

-The model that is being used is a thresholding of the mean value of the gaussian time-series.
+The model that is being used is a One-Class Support Vector Machine.
 This model has the following scores:

-* TPR: 0.9942
+* TPR: 0.9923
-* TNR: 0.8342
+* TNR: 0.7502
-* F20: 0.9819
+* F20: 0.9770

 This model only uses information of the legit assets, making it attack-agnostic.
 ## 4.- Profiling